AvolitesLtd/TitanManual/docs/titan-basics/workspace-windows.md

 buttons** appear which contain useful functions for the current active window and change depending on the window.

-On Diamond 9 the context menu buttons are in the top left hand corner of the right hand screen; on Arena, Quartz and Tiger Touch they are below the prompt area on the top right of the main screen.
+On D9 the context menu buttons are in the top left hand corner of the right hand screen; on D3, Arena, Quartz and Tiger Touch they are below the prompt area on the top right of the main screen.
 The picture below gives an example of how the context buttons appear when Patch View window is active.